seek4science/seek-documentation/help/user-guide/adding-assets.md

 ---
-title: SEEK User Guide - Adding assets
+title: Adding assets (Data, Models, SOPs, Presentations, Documents) to SEEK
-layout: page
+layout: user-guide-page
+sidebar: userguide
 ---
-# Adding assets (Data, Models, SOPs, Presentations, Documents) to SEEK

 To add a data file to SEEK, select Create from the menu bar, and select the appropriate asset from the drop down menu.